2020 Q1 Portfolio Review

 Prior to the downturn, I established a position in Realty Income Corporation (O) at $79.76, followed by two additional purchases, at $53.58 and $43.89.
 Realty Income is the largest real estate investment trust in the standalone sub-sector.
 Its largest tenant is Walgreens (NASDAQ:WBA).
 In my preparation for a July 2019 article, "Realty Income Enters The U.K.," I gained new appreciation for CEO Summit Roy.
 My target to consider adding more shares is $39.00.
 Realty Income has a S&P credit rating of A- with a stable outlook.
 O has raised the dividend 27 consecutive years and has a 5-year dividend growth rate of 4.3%.
 At a closing price of $43.60 on April 3, Realty Income's yield was 6.26%.

 Canadian Utilities Limited (OTCPK:CDUAF) is not widely followed, but among Canadian companies, it has the longest streak of consecutive dividend increases at 48 years, with a 5-year dividend growth rate of 9.6%.
 CDUAF has a S&P credit rating of A-, with a stable outlook.
-Its operations include Electric generation, transmission and distribution; natural gas transmission and distribution; energy storage; industrial water solutions; and retail electricity and natural gas sales.
+Its operations include electricity generation, transmission and distribution; natural gas transmission and distribution; energy storage; industrial water solutions; and retail electricity and natural gas sales.
 CU (the ticker symbol on the Toronto Exchange) is headquartered in Alberta and has operations in the Yukon and Northwest Territories, as well as investments in Australia, Mexico, and Chile.
 I established a position prior to the downturn at $30.36, then made two additional buys at $23.61 and $19.22.
-At an April 3 closing price of $22.31, the yield was 5.49%. (the quarterly dividend is .4354 CAD.
+At an April 3 closing price of $22.31, the yield was 5.49%.
+(The quarterly dividend is .4354 CAD.
 The exchange rate was 1.00 CAD=.7037 USD, for a quarterly dividend of .306 USD.)

 I opened a position in Chevron Corporation (CVX) at $96.96, followed by purchases at $75.56 and $57.88.
 It appears to me that CVX is the strongest oil company.
 S&P raised Chevron's credit rating to AA in December 2018 but revised the outlook to negative on March 24, 2020.
 CVX has raised its dividend for 33 consecutive years.
 The 5-year dividend growth rate is 2.5%.
 At an April 3, 2020, closing price of $75.11, the yield was 6.87%.